I2PC/neoantigenPrediction/Task4/README.txt

 - Gives the same results for the sliding windows as the paralell version
 - It is slower than the paralell version

+# remove_repeated.py
-# TODO: remove duplicates and contradictory windows from training set
+- Remove duplicates and contradictory windows (same 30_aas chains labeled 0 and 1) from training set